-An electric field is an elegant way of characterising the electrical environment of a system of charges.
+An electric field is an elegant way of characterizing the electrical environment of a system of charges.
 The electric field at any point in space around a system of charges represents the force a unit positive test charge would experience if placed at that point.
 The term field in physics generally refers to a quantity that is defined at every point in space and may vary from point to point.
 The electric field is a vector field since force is a vector quantity.

 Following is the table explaining other related concepts of electric field: